ClickHouse/ClickHouse/docs/en/getting-started/example-datasets/menus.md

 The data is in public domain.

 The data is from library's archive and it may be incomplete and difficult for statistical analysis.
 Nevertheless it is also very yummy.
-The size is just 1.3 million records about dishes in the menus (a very small data volume for ClickHouse, but it's still a good example).
+The size is just 1.3 million records about dishes in the menus — it's a very small data volume for ClickHouse, but it's still a good example.

 ## Download the Dataset

+Run the command:

 ```bash
 wget https://s3.amazonaws.com/menusdata.nypl.org/gzips/2021_08_01_07_01_17_data.tgz